docker-library/docs/mariadb/content.md

 $ docker logs some-%%REPO%%
 ```

-## Using a custom MySQL configuration file
+## Using a custom MariaDB configuration file

 The startup configuration is specified in the file `/etc/mysql/my.cnf`, and that file in turn includes any files found in the `/etc/mysql/conf.d` directory that end with `.cnf`.
 Settings in files in this directory will augment and/or override settings in `/etc/mysql/my.cnf`.
 If you want to use a customized MySQL configuration, you can create your alternative configuration file in a directory on the host machine and then mount that directory location as `/etc/mysql/conf.d` inside the `%%IMAGE%%` container.